torahappy/easyrpg-web/README.md

 ## How to build

 Prebuilt binaries (the `index.js` file and `easyrpg-player.wasm` file) are included in the `www` directory in this repository.
-For reference, here is a example build procedure using Docker.
+For reference, here is an example build procedure using Docker.

 1. `cd build`
 2. `docker run --rm -it -v $PWD:/easyrpg ubuntu`